-Two thirds of men earn more than their women, so financially they are typically in a stronger position.
-Men usually have more business experience, so managing the legal process can be easier for them as well.
+Although it continues to change, the gender wage gap still exists and typically men earn more than women.
+This means that financially men are often in a stronger position.
+Men may also have more business experience, so it’s possible that managing the legal process will be easier for them as well.
 However, there is one area of weakness for men, it's one they don't see coming, and it can drown them -- the emotional toll of divorce.

 Divorce has 3 key components: legal, financial, and emotional.
 And the hardest one for men is the emotional part.

-Anger, hatred, betrayal, loss, sorrow, hurt, and loneliness were some of them.
+Anger, hatred, betrayal, loss, sorrow, hurt, and loneliness were just some of emotions he felt.

 These emotions along with having to deal with his wife, attorneys, the court system, co-parenting, and building a new life nearly drowned Jared.
 It became an incredible struggle every day just for him to keep up with his job responsibilities.
 The weeks the kids were at their mother's and he was alone at home he said the loneliness was suffocating.